If you’d like to read my initial thoughts on Luke Bryan, go here.

 But he actually believes himself.

 A lot of musicians put on personas when they perform, making their music somewhat detached.
-If they didn’t, than Katy Perry’s entire next album will be about how her herpes infested ex-husband is going to rob her fucking blind in a divorce settlement.
+If they didn’t, then Katy Perry’s entire next album will be about how her herpes infested ex-husband is going to rob her fucking blind in a divorce settlement.
 I hope it’s called “Well, I Deserved It.”
 But not ol’ Luke.
 Luke Bryan performs with the intensity of someone telling a crowd that unless they drink the poison, the spaceship won’t come.
 If the woman Luke Bryan loves doesn’t own at least 4 cowboy hats, wearing one at all times, he feeds her to dogs.
 Whenever Luke Bryan is around rain, his legs change into four-wheeler tires and his body is forced to go muddin’.
 That’s a geographical/biological fact.

 I don’t want to say that I hate Luke Bryan, so I’ll put it in veiled terms.
 I hope that whenever he writes his next song in the studio, when he pulls it out of his binder, the words magically become slang terms for “music that non-whites like too.”
 Then he’ll ponder for an hour because the only association he’s ever had with the term “ethnic” was when he was forced to order brown rice once.
 I also hate to use the phrase “so white” when describing Luke, but if you don’t play his albums backward and hear a thirty-something sales assistant talk about how great their weekend rock climbing trip was, you’re the devil and what did you do with logic.